ShuanyuWu/Knowledge-based_Bi-correction_Model/README.md

 ## Contact

-For any inquiries, please contact [Your Name] at [Your Email Address].
+For any inquiries, please contact ShuanyuWu at shunyuwu@sjtu.edu.cn.